Sheaf Cohomology of Toric Line Bundles

 source

-A vanishing set can in principle cover the entire Picard group.
-This can be checked with isfull.
-This methods returns true if the vanishing set is the entire Picard group and false otherwise.
-Beyond this, we support the following attributes for vanishing sets:
+A vanishing set may coincide with the entire Picard group.
+This can be checked with isfull, which returns true if the vanishing set equals the entire Picard group and false otherwise.

 toric_varietyMethod